-Resources for health professionals and communities to help promote regular eye checks (through the annual 715 health check) and awareness on the other eye conditions including cataract and refractive error.
+Resources to promote regular eye checks through the annual MBS 715 health check and support awareness of cataract and refractive error (need for glasses)

 About 'Eyecare Now, Eyecare Always'